ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk-csv-example.md

 nav_order: 5
 ---

-# Ingest a CSV with BULK INSERT
+# BULK INSERT example using CSV formatted data source

 This example demonstrates how to: